adeelahmadk/nix_notes/docker-sheet.md

 docker build --build-arg user=some_user .
 ```

 An `ARG` instruction goes out of scope at the end of the build stage where it was defined.
-To use an arg in multiple stages, each stage must include the `ARG` instruction.
+To use an `ARG` in multiple stages, each stage must include the `ARG` instruction.
 An `ARG` instruction goes out of scope at the end of the build stage where it was defined.
-To use an arg in **multiple stages**, each stage must include the `ARG` instruction.
+To use an `ARG` in **multiple stages**, each stage must include the `ARG` instruction.

 ```dockerfile
 FROM ubuntu